benphillips1997/fiber-scheduler/README.md

 s.fiber_exit();
 ```

-This should put the new fiber at the end of the queue.
+This should put the new fiber at the end of the queue and should run without needing to call do_it again.

 ![output of second schedule example](images/schedule_test2.png)